ronitmaheshwari05/F1-race-data-analysis/README.md

 **Fastest Lap Comparison – Australian Grand Prix**

-These visualizations help compare driver performance and race pace during the race.
+These visualizations help compare driver performance and race pace.

 ---

 # 🤖 Performance Model

-The project includes a simple **data-driven driver ranking model**.
+The project includes a **data-driven driver ranking model**.

 The model evaluates driver performance using:

 - Average race pace
 - Fastest lap performance
 - Lap time consistency

-These metrics are combined into a **weighted performance score** that ranks drivers based on overall race performance.
+These metrics are combined into a **weighted performance score** ranking drivers by overall race performance.

 ---